h-hahn/landcover-classification/README.md

 # Mapping Landcover Classification
 ## Overview
-This repository contains an analysis which classifies landcover types to understand distribution and of landcover classes in Southern Santa Barbara County.
+This repository contains an analysis which classifies landcover types to understand distribution of landcover classes in Southern Santa Barbara County.
 The analysis uses a decision tree classifier, developed by training data, to classify pixels using a series of conditions based on values in spectral bands.
 It classifies four land cover types: green vegetation, dry grass or soil, urban, and water.
 Applying the decision tree to the image creates a map of land cover classes.

 Understanding land cover classes has large implications in understanding antropogenic and environmental impacts on changes in environment over time.